Woodhouse15/MatricesInJava/README.md

 # MatricesInJava
 This is a matrices calculator programmed in Java
 ## The functions this calculator can do:
-- Rank calculator
 - Determinant calculator
 - Transpose of the matrix
-- Inverse of the matrix
 - Adding/Subtracting/Multiplying matrices
 - And more!